spring-attic/spring-xd-samples/batch-simple/README.md

 	xd:>job launch helloSpringXD

-You should see a message:
+You should see a message in the log output from the XD container:

 	Hello Spring XD!
 	The following 1 Job Parameter(s) is/are present: